domj07/Tensorflow-Ion-Detetection/ReadMe.md

 ### Creating input data

-- create artificial data using the make_training script  in the Data Generation section and vary parameters such as dimmness, lattice shape and size as required.
+- create artificial data using the make_training script  in the Billy's code section and vary parameters such as dimmness, lattice shape and size as required.
 Other noise/ background scattering could be added at this step.

 - Alternatively, use real lab data and label with a tool like 'LabelImg' such as detailed in this tutorial;